 Step 1: Identify the Leak 🔍

 The first step is to determine where the leak is coming from.
-Once you know where the origin is, you’ll be able to determine whether you can just repair it or if you’ll need to go through the hassle of buying a new toilet supply line.
+Once you know where it originates, you’ll be able to determine whether you can just repair it or if you’ll need to buy a new toilet supply line.

 To check for leaks, start at the top of the line near the toilet, and run a dry rag slowly across the line.
-This should do a pretty good job of helping you determine exactly where the leak is, but if you’re still having trouble, you can always swap out the dry rag for your finger.
+This should help determine exactly where the leak is, but if you’re still having trouble, you can always swap out the dry rag for your finger.

-If the leak is located between the fittings, there’s no use finishing the repair process – you’ll most likely need to buy a new toilet supply line.
+If the leak is located between the fittings, there’s no use finishing the repair process – you’ll most likely need to replace the toilet supply line.
 However, if the leak is coming from around the fittings, you should be able to patch up the leak without taking out the whole line.

 Step 2: Tighten the Fittings 🔧

-If you notice that it’s around the fittings, the first thing to try is tightening the fitting.
-To do so, use your small pipe wrench, place it around the fitting, and slowly (and gently) tighten the nut.
+The first thing to try is tightening the fitting.
+To do so, use your small pipe wrench, place it around the fitting, and slowly (and gently) tighten the nut that connects the line to the wall supply or toilet.
 Tightening your fittings can be a little tricky, as too much pressure on the fitting can do more harm than good.

-Once you’ve tightened it, you’ll want to wait a few minutes and then use your rag or finger to check if it’s still leaking.
+Once you’ve tightened it, you’ll want to wait a few minutes and then use your rag or finger to determine if it’s still leaking.

 Step 3: Check Out the Rubber Washers ✔️

 If the leak still hasn’t stopped, the next culprit you’ll want to check out are the rubber washers.
-In some cases, bad or damaged washers can cause a leak in your toilet supply line.
-Before you check out the washers, it’s important to cut off your water at your shut-off valve.
+In some cases, worn out or damaged washers can be the reason your toilet water line is leaking.
+Before you check out the washers, it’s important to turn off your water at your shut-off valve.

-Quick tip: Even if you shut off the water, there will still be water in the hose, so you should keep a small container or bucket underneath the line to prevent water from spilling on the floor.
+Quick tip: Even if you shut off the water, there will still be water in the hose, so you should keep a small bucket or towel underneath the line to prevent water from spilling on the floor.

-After you’ve done this, you’ll need to use your small pipe wrench to loosen the fittings and remove the line from your toilet and water supply.
-Inside each fitting, you should find a rubber washer, which you should be able to pull out (either with your fingers or a pair of pliers if you need them).
+After you’ve turned the water off, use your small pipe wrench to loosen the fittings at both ends and remove the line from your toilet and water supply.
+Inside each fitting, you should find a rubber washer, which you should be able to pull out (either with your fingers or a pair of pliers).

 Depending on the damage, you may be able to tell if the washers are the source of the problem just by looking at them.
 Bad washers may be cracked or just look worn down.
 However, even if they look fine, you should still replace them and then reattach your line back to the toilet and water supply.